tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 ### Hiding Icons

 You will need to decide which icons you do not want to be shown.
-Let's keep the first Afterpay icon as that is the one AP prefers we use and hide the rest.
+Let's keep the first Afterpay icon as that is the one AP prefers be use and hide the rest.

 The first Afterpay icon has an index number of 1.
 Note the index number.
 In the **payment processor icons** code installed in the first step,